pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

-# How to write a plugin for JBoss ON, Jopr and RHQ? #
+# How to write a plugin for RHQ and JBoss ON? #

 By Heiko W. Rupp <heiko.rupp@redhat.com>

 Preface:
 This document builds on a series of blog postings I made on my blog at <http://pilhuhn.blogspot.com/search/label/RHQ> .
-This blog also features other JBoss ON, Jopr, RHQ and plugin related content that is not contained here.
+This blog also features other JBoss ON, RHQ and plugin related content that is not contained here.
+While this document also applies to JBoss Operations Network (JBoss ON), I usually will just talk about RHQ.

 Please contact me or my colleagues if you have questions or suggestions.

-## Introduction
+## Introduction ##

 RHQ Project is the foundation of a powerful open source system management suite.
 It builds the framework for other management applications like JBoss ON.